We conduct

 interventions that can facilitate your understanding of

-diagnosis.
+the individual's learning style, and educational needs.
 We will work with your child's school and

 medical doctor closely in order to insure a correct